julienlau/tpcx-hs/README.md

 The current TPCx-HS Version 2 specification can be found on the TPC Documentation Webpage https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp

+## Usage

+- compile the source: TPCx-HS-SRC/README.md
+- make the jars (at least the spark jar) available using an hdfs, http server or S3/minio.
+- configure your running parameters in TPCx-HS-Runtime-Suite/Benchmark_Parameters.sh
+- run : `cd TPCx-HS-Runtime-Suite && ./TPCx-HS-master.sh -s -q mesos -g -1`

 ## Releases

+- 2.1.0 : (not a TPC release) add support for spark on mesos scheduler and spark v2
 - 2.0.3 : last release from TPC.
 Only support spark 1.6 using yarn scheduler.